 Uluru-Kata Tjuta National Park is managed jointly by the Director of National Parks and the Uluru-Kata Tjuta Board of Management.
-The Director is assisted by Parks Australia, a division of the Australian Government Department of Sustainability, Environment, Water, Population and Communities, in carrying out his management responsibilities.
+The Director is assisted by Parks Australia, a division of the Australian Government's Department of the Environment, in carrying out his management responsibilities.

 Figure 1.
 Diagram of Uluru-Kata Tjuta National Park Joint Management Arrangements

 The Board of Management and the Director are responsible for the preparation of the park Plan of Management and making policy and management decisions.
 The Board can also provide advice to the Minister regarding management of the park.
 Parks Australia is responsible for day to day management and implementation of Board decisions.

 Of the 12 members of the Board of Management:

 - Eight Aboriginal members are nominated by the Anangu traditional owners

 - One member is nominated by the federal minister responsible for tourism and approved by Anangu

 - One member is nominated by the federal minister responsible for the environment and approved by Anangu

 - One member is nominated by the Northern Territory Government and approved by Anangu

 - One member is the Director of National Parks.